nhornby/pp-astar/README.md

 ./astar.exe inputexample.txt
 ```
 Extra arguments such as --diag and --debug can be added.
---diag allows diagonal steps to be made
+--diag allows diagonal steps to be made.
---debug shows each step, with ? symbols representing the Nodes in the open set
+--debug shows each step, with ? symbols representing the Nodes in the open set.

 # Example Input File ("inputexample.txt")
 ```console